-9. Sickness During Annual Leave
+9. Sickness During Annual Leave & Public Holidays

-9.1 If during an authorised period of annual leave you fall ill and you produce an appropriate fit note, we may count the period as sick leave and not as annual leave, providing the absence reporting procedure has otherwise been complied with.
+9.1 If during an authorised period of annual leave or flexi leave you fall ill and you produce an appropriate fit note, we may count the period as sick leave and not as annual leave or flexi leave, providing the absence reporting procedure has otherwise been complied with.
 You must hand the fit note to your manager on the first day of your return to work or earlier if possible.